 Rackspace provides ongoing management of the security products in a customer’s environment.
 This might include creating custom Security Hub Insights based on customer’s security needs and managing GuardDuty auto-archive rules and the trusted IP and threat lists according to the customer’s requirements.

 To ensure that the service coverage remains sufficient for the customer’s requirements, Rackspace performs monthly account reviews.
 These reviews enable customers to adjust the service level and the mix of the security products as their requirements change.
 Account reviews might include the following items:

 Native security products produce findings rather than raw data points.
 Every security finding aggregated by Security Hub includes one of the following associated normalized severity levels:

 The system sends findings at or above the defined minimum-severity level to Rackspace SIEM, where they go through correlation rules and transform into events.
 Every event includes one or more correlated findings.
 Rackspace security specialists respond to these events.

 Occasionally, customers might want Rackspace to investigate a finding that is below the defined minimum severity level.
 The Security Hub user interface of the AWS Console on the master account provides this functionality.
 Select a finding and choose Send to Rackspace in the Actions drop-down menu to send the finding to the Rackspace SIEM to be investigated by a specialist.
 For customers who opted for the per-event billing model, standard charges apply for findings sent to Rackspace by using this method.

-The Send to Rackspace action supports single findings only.
+Note: The Send to Rackspace action supports single findings only.
 To send multiple findings to Rackspace, customers should repeat the process for each finding individually.